openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

 workload deployment that includes estimates of required system resources, they have enabled the rise of the cloud model.
-Workloads can be managed based on resource usage descriptors to create workload-balanced configurations, enhance availability and improve deployment efficiency for applications with specific hardware requirements.
-The orchestration of workloads in a cloud deployment makes containers a key piece of modern computing infrastructure.
+Workloads can be managed based on resource usage descriptors to create workload-balanced configurations, enhance availability, and improve deployment efficiency for applications with specific hardware requirements.
+Workload management in a cloud environment through the orchestrated deployment of containers makes them a key piece of modern computing infrastructure.

 ## Using Docker
 The focus of this explanation is to give a z/OS system administrator a starting point for using Docker in an IBM z/OS Container Extensions (zCX) appliance.
-It assumes that the appliance has been provisioned and allocated enough resources to accommodate a moderate workload.
+It assumes that the appliance has been provisioned with enough resources to accommodate a moderate workload.

 ### Images, Layers and Containers
 First, some terminology definition and review.
-The binary content to run using docker is an _image_, while an instance of that running binary is a _container_.
+The binary content to run using Docker is an _image_, while a running instance of that binary is a _container_.
 It's analogous to the relationship between a load module and a running program.
 Sometimes these terms are used interchangeably, but the distinction is important for Docker's command line interface (CLI).